jermnelson/intro2libsys/textbook/chapters/one/html5-ajax-json.rst

 web browsers and therefore may not support HTML5.
 This was more of a problem during the mid-2000s when Microsoft's `Internet Explorer`_ 6.0 was not updated by Microsoft and many large corporations and universities standardized on IE 6 and would not permit other browsers to be used in the enterprise.
-As this blog posting notes [#]_ Smashing Magazine's
+As this blog posting on Smashing Magazine's notes[#]_, it may be better to encourage users on older browsers to upgrade to either a later version, use an alternative browser, or the use of certain plug-ins as Chrome frame for IE that does support the newer features of HTML5, JSON, and AJAX.

 As competition increased in the Web Browsers, driven first by the Mozilla foundation's `Firefox`_ web and later by Apple's `Safari`_ and Google's `Chrome`_ browsers, Microsoft updated